eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 Advanced Options
 ----------------
-*Fast DDS Monitor* allows configuring additional parameters using the *Advanced Options* button in the *Initialize Monitor* dialog.
+*DDS Monitor* allows configuring additional parameters using the *Advanced Options* button in the *Initialize Monitor* dialog.

 In case of enabling some of the supported advanced options, *OK* button will be enabled only if all inputs are correct,